Cat-Man and Kitten: Fictional character biography

 David Merrywether (Cat-Man) was raised in Burma by a tigress after his parents had been killed.
 From living with tigers for years, he gained superhuman abilities, such as super-strength, enhanced agility, natural night vision, and the legendary "nine lives" of cats.
-Eventually, David returned to the U.S. where he was horrified by criminals preying on the innocent.
+Eventually, David returned to the United States, where he was horrified by criminals preying on the innocent.
 To stop this, he became a private investigator.
 Later, he would become an officer in the US Army.
-Assigned to stateside duties, he donned an olive and orange costume with a black cat-head symbol and became Cat-Man.
+Assigned to stateside duties, he donned a green and orange costume with a black cat-head symbol and became Cat-Man.

 In Cat-Man Comics vol. 1, issue #10 (#5 on the cover), Cat-Man encountered Katie Conn, an 11-year-old circus acrobat who fell under the guardianship of her unscrupulous uncle after her parents died in a fire.
 The uncle forced Katie to steal things for him.
 Cat-Man intervened on her behalf and made sure her uncle was brought to justice.
 Since she no longer had a guardian, David adopted Katie.
 She tried to help him fight crime, sewing a matching red and yellow costume and calling herself the Kitten.
 At first, David tried to keep her from helping him, but Katie eventually proved herself as his sidekick and the two became partners.
 As the series continued, Katie matured and David was promoted to the rank of captain.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, Cat-Man "fights everything from jungle natives, ordinary criminals, and Nazis to the Bridge Destroyer, a lost city of the Aztecs, ghouls, and the runty Nazi crime-master Doctor Sinister".

 Cat-Man Comics vol. 2 #13 (#8 on cover), began a new feature called "Little Leaders", again illustrated by Quinlan with an unknown writer.
 Cat-Man sent Katie to a summer camp where she ran into Mickey Mathews, sidekick of the Deacon, another hero featured in Cat-Man Comics.
 When Cat-Man and Kitten moved to Central City (the Deacon's home town) they continued having adventures both in and out of costume.
 The "Little Leaders" feature lasted until Cat-Man Comics cancellation.